-FACTBOX: How Britain's retailers fared over Christmas
+Factbox: How Britain's retailers fared over Christmas

 ($1 = 0.7384 pounds)

-Compiled by Rahul B and Radhika Rukmangadhan; Editing by Mark Potter and Edmund Blair
+Compiled by Rahul B and Radhika Rukmangadhan; Editing by Jane Merriman and Mark Heinrich